So many options, so many possibilities!

 Vinyl is one of the most versatile types of siding as it is manufactured to resemble the most popular wood siding styles.
 Other important features of vinyl siding include width, thickness, profile and texture, price and color.

 Another option gaining popularity is metal or aluminum siding.
 Since metal roofs are a "forever" roof, it would more than likely be your last siding as well.
 The only drawbacks are the price, and lack of styles.
 Shiplap and batten style metal siding can run horizontally or vertically, or corrugated style that resembles corrugated roofing.
 Their are more modern styles coming out though.
 Our professionals can guide you through all types of metal siding, helping you choose what fits your style.
+Click here for metal siding options.

 The last option for siding would be fiber cement siding.
 This is an affordable and durable material that has been around a long time.
 The downsides would be lack of different styles, and it does require up-keep.